+I love this recipe for Maple Brown Sugar Baked Oatmeal that I am sharing today.
 Breakfast is sometimes the forgotten meal.
 For many families, the hustle and bustle of getting out the door in the morning is strenuous enough.
 Then when you have to take time to eat and make sure the kids eat, plus cleanup.
 Well, lots of folks grab a breakfast bar (if they remember) and head on out to get the day started.
 Yep, I’ve been there.
 And still there many days.
 But some days, you just want to eat a really good (and filling breakfast.)
 And you really need to.
 I cannot skip breakfast.
 I may eat something quick, but I gotta eat.
-My stomach is on a regular cycle, and it does not like to be disappointed. o although you may not have time to whip up fresh pancakes every morning.
-Maybe you do have time for some baked oatmeal.
+My stomach is on a regular cycle, and it does not like to be disappointed.

 - 3 cups quick-cooking oats

 - 1 stick salted butter melted (1/2 cup)

 - 1 tsp ground cinnamon

 - 1 tsp liquid maple flavor maple extract

 Spray an 8-inch square (2-quart) baking dish with nonstick cooking spray.